Set-Rationalizable Choice and Self-Stability: Introduction

-The above considerations have had a profound impact on the theory of social choice, in particular on the interpretation of Arrow's general impossibility theorem \citep{Arro51a}, which states the impossibility of social choice functions that satisfy four intuitive criteria, including rationalizability via a transitive preference relation.
-An obvious way around Arrow's disturbing result is to try to relax this condition, \eg by requiring social choice functions to be merely rationalizable.
-Although this approach does allow for some social choice functions that also meet the remaining three criteria, these functions turned out to be highly objectionable, usually on grounds of involving a weak kind of dictatorship or violating other conditions deemed to be indispensable for rational social choice \citep[for an overview of the extensive literature, see ][]{BBKS76a,Kell78a,Schw86a,Sen77a,Sen86a,CaKe02a}. \citet[][page 5]{Sen95a} concludes that \begin{quotation} [\dots] the arbitrariness of power of which Arrow's case of dictatorship is an extreme example, lingers in one form or another even when transitivity is dropped, so long as \emph{some} regularity is demanded (such as the absence of cycles). \end{quotation}
+The above considerations have had a profound impact on the theory of social choice, in particular on the interpretation of Arrow's general impossibility theorem \citep{Arro51a}, which states the impossibility of social choice functions (SCFs) that satisfy four intuitive criteria, including rationalizability via a transitive preference relation.
+An obvious way around Arrow's disturbing result is to relax this condition, \eg by requiring SCFs to be merely rationalizable.
+Although this approach does allow for some SCFs that also meet the remaining three criteria, these functions turned out to be highly objectionable, usually on grounds of involving a weak kind of dictatorship or violating other conditions deemed indispensable for rational social choice \citep[for an overview of the extensive literature, see ][]{BBKS76a,Kell78a,Schw86a,Sen77a,Sen86a,CaKe02a}. \citet[][page 5]{Sen95a} concludes that \begin{quotation} [\dots] the arbitrariness of power of which Arrow's case of dictatorship is an extreme example, lingers in one form or another even when transitivity is dropped, so long as \emph{some} regularity is demanded (such as the absence of cycles). \end{quotation}

 One possibility to escape the haunting impossibility of rationalizable social choice is to require only~$\alpha$ or~$\gamma$ but not both at the same time.
 It turns out that $\alpha$ (and even substantially weakened versions of $\alpha$) give rise to impossibility results that retain Arrow's spirit \citep{Sen77a}.
-By contrast, there are a number of social choice functions that satisfy~$\gamma$.
-An attractive one among these based on majority rule is the \emph{uncovered set} \citep{Fish77a,Mill80a,Moul86a}.
+By contrast, there are a number of SCFs that satisfy~$\gamma$.
+The smallest one among these based on majority rule is the \emph{uncovered set} \citep{Fish77a,Mill80a,Moul86a}.